bertcuda/carnd-vehicle-detection-p5/writeup_vehicle_detection.md

 You're reading it!

+References:

+- Self Driving Car nanodegree lessons and quizzes

+- Udacity Vehicle Detection and Tracking Q&A Video on YouTube

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.